 Bishop Mark O'Toole, from the diocese of Plymouth, said: "Catholic schools have a reputation for excellence and supporting students to achieve their best.
 It is clear that Plymouth CAST has not been reaching that benchmark in some schools and we must move quickly to put things right."
 Sandy Anderson, chairman of Plymouth CAST, said the trust was taking "swift and robust action to turn around this situation".
-Lisa Mannall, chief executive of The Learning Academy Trust and an adviser to schools commissioner Rebecca Clark, is providing leadership support, with a new chief operating officer being recruited.
-Whitehaven staff want Bright Tribe replaced JOHN DICKENS @JOHNDICKENSSW One of the schools in an academy trust given extra government funding after being lauded by ministers is now in special measures, with staff issuing a vote of no confidence in the chain.
-More than 50 staff at Whitehaven academy, in Cumbria, have written an open letter criticising academy sponsor Bright Tribe and revealing the school has been given an inadequate Ofsted judgment.
+Lisa Mannall, chief executive of The Learning Academy Trust and an adviser to schools commissioner Rebecca Clark, is providing leadership support, with a new chief operating officer being recruited. had now been inspected since the trust took over and more than half were "not providing a good quality of education".
+The trust's primary schools also scored "significantly below the national level". than £2 million of additional funding, but the report says that no one in the trust could "explain how this funding has been used and what difference it has made to improve the achievement of pupils.
+The answer is, not nearly Whitehaven staff want Bright Tribe replaced JOHN DICKENS @JOHNDICKENSSW One of the schools in an academy trust given extra government funding after being lauded by ministers is now in special measures, with staff issuing a vote of no confidence in the chain.
+More than 50 staff at Whitehaven academy, in Cumbria, have written an open letter criticising academy sponsor Bright Tribe and revealing the school has been given an inadequate Ofsted iudament.
 The report has not yet been published, but the "disappointing" inspection was confirmed by the trust.
 It will prove awkward for ministers who lauded Bright Tribe as a "top performing" sponsor last year and handed it a slice of £5 million government funding to drive up standards in northern schools.
 Bright Tribe has had Whitehaven academy since January 2014.
 Staff said that in that time it had had six headteachers and called for a new sponsor, threatening to initiate a formal protest until Bright Tribe was removed.
-The trust, in a letter sent in response to the staff, said it could not comment detail on the inspection as it had not yet been published.
+The trust, in a letter sent in response to the staff, said it could not comment in detail on the inspection as it had not yet been published.

-But chief executive Kathy Kirkham said it was "disappointed with the The Ofsted report was, however, said to "highly praise" the work of new principal Warren Turner, who Kirkham said had "rigorous rapid school improvement plans in place".
+But chief executive Kathy Kirkham said it was "disappointed with the outcome".
+The Ofsted report was, however, said to "highly praise" the work of new principal Warren Turner, who Kirkham said had "rigorous rapid school improvement plans in place".
 The trust has been under investigation for breaching rules over payments to its founder, Michael Dwan.
 Despite an investigation ruling that it is still breaking rules, it has not been issued a financial notice to improve.